 PC Gamer UK has picked out its hottest games of 2008, the list totalling an impressive 110 titles.
-The carnage finally finishes in this part nine.
+The carnage continues below, and we'll be adding to the list over the coming days.
 Should you have missed previous parts of the feature, you can find links to them below.

 - PC Gamer's Hottest Games of 2008 - part one